Circuit-Overtime/ResonanceBot/README.md

 # Music-bot

-A complete code to download for a music bot 🎧
+A complete code for a discord music bot 🎧

 Looking for a code for a music bot?
 This fully open-source code is made for your project!

-If you need help with this project, to get support faster you can join the help server by just clicking [here](https://discord.gg/5cGSYV8ZZj).

-*If you don't have any development knowledge, it is recommended to join the Discord support server to get help.*

 ### ⚡ Configuration